Hall of Fame Honorees

 When interviewed about how she came to relocate to Atlanta, Bambara said:

-A biography, A Joyous Revolt: Toni Cade Bambara, Writer and Activist, by Linda Janet Holmes, is scheduled to be published in the spring of 2014.
+A biography, A Joyous Revolt: Toni Cade Bambara, Writer and Activist, by Linda Janet Holmes, was published by Praeger Press in 2014.

 Gorilla, My Love.
 [Uncorrected page proof].
 New York: Random House, 1972.

 Gorilla, My Love.
 New York: Random House, 1972.